iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/data-structures.md

 - **Protocol Version**: The Version of the used protocol.
 - **Slot index**: The index of the comitted slot.
-- **Previous Slot Commitment**: The previous Slot Commitment ID creating the Slot Commitment Chain.
+- **Previous Slot Commitment**: The previous _Slot Commitment ID_ creating the Slot Commitment Chain.
 - **Commitment of Slot Content**: The Merkle tree root of Merkle trees.
-- **Cumulative Weight**: The Cumulative Weight of the Slot Commitment Chain.
+- **Cumulative Weight**: The _Cumulative Weight_ of the Slot Commitment Chain.
 - **Reference Mana Cost**: The reference mana cost of this slot.

 The Commitment of Slot Content is divided into:

 - **Tangle Root**: The hash root of a sparse Merkle tree that contains all accepted blocks issued within the slot.
 This serves as a statement of accepted blocks in the Tangle.
-It is used to prove the inclusion or absence of accepted blocks.
+It is used to prove the _inclusion_ or absence of accepted blocks.
 - **State Root**: The hash root of a sparse Merkle tree containing all Unspent Transaction Outputs (UTXOs) at the slot’s conclusion.
 It is used for proving the existence or absence of UTXOs.
 - **State Mutation Root**: The hash root of a sparse Merkle tree containing accepted transactions in the current slot and serving as proof of state mutation from the prior slot to the current one.
 It helps in proving the inclusion or absence of accepted transactions.
-- **Accounts Root**: The hash root of a sparse Merkle tree containing Block Issuer (Block Issuance Credits, Issuer Public Keys, Expiry Slot) and Staking Data (Fixed Cost, Stake End Epoch, Staking Amounts) for accounts that are staking or are block issuers.
+- **Accounts Root**: The hash root of a sparse Merkle tree containing Block Issuer (Block Issuance Credits, Issuer Public Keys, Expiry Slot) and Staking Data (Fixed Cost, Stake End Epoch, Staking Amounts) for accounts that are _staking_ or are _block issuers_.
 It is used to provide the issuance of blocks for a given account ID.
 - **Committee Root**: The hash root of a sparse Merkle tree containing account IDs representing current or upcoming committee members.
 It is only updated when the committee is successfully rotated.
 It is used to prove the inclusion or absence of a specific account to the committee.
 - **Rewards Root**: The hash root of a sparse Merkle tree that contains data related to rewards (e.g., pool stake, pool reward, fixed cost) for committee members at the previous epoch’s conclusion.
 It helps prove the existence or absence of rewards for a given account ID.
 - **Attestation Root**: The hash root of a sparse Merkle tree that contains data related to the attestation of all account IDs at the end of the slot.
 It is used to prove the attestation of previous commitments by a given account ID.